Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 What Is an Adverb?
 Definition and Examples

-Updated on December 6, 2024Parts of Speech
+Updated on February 5, 2025Parts of Speech

-• An adverb is a word that modifies or describes a verb (“He sings loudly.”), an adjective (“very tall”), another adverb (“ended too quickly”), or even a whole sentence (“Fortunately, I had brought an umbrella.”).
+• An adverb is a word that modifies or describes a verb (“he sings loudly”), an adjective (“very tall”), another adverb (“ended too quickly”), or even a whole sentence (“Fortunately, I had brought an umbrella.”).

-• Adverbs often end in -ly, but some (such as “fast”) look the same as their adjective counterparts.
+• Adverbs often end in -ly, but some (such as fast) look the same as their adjective counterparts.

 • Adverbs can show comparison (“more quickly,” “most quickly”) and should be placed near the words they modify to avoid ambiguity.